Blue Apatite at a Glance

 Physical Healing Traditions

-In crystal healing traditions, Blue Apatite is most closely associated with supporting healthy eating habits and weight management.
+Blue Apatite is most closely associated with eating habits and weight management in crystal healing.

-• It is also used for throat and vocal cord health, particularly for singers, teachers, and public speakers.
+- ◆It also gets used for throat and vocal cord health — singers, teachers, and public speakers are the typical audience.

-• Some practitioners recommend Blue Apatite for supporting bone health and calcium absorption — a connection that stems from the fact that apatite minerals are chemically similar to the hydroxyapatite that forms human bones and teeth.
+- ◆Some practitioners recommend it for bone health and calcium absorption, which makes a certain amount of chemical sense: apatite minerals are structurally similar to the hydroxyapatite in human bones and teeth.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.